luciaurcelay/human-vasculature-segmentation/README.md

 ## Description

-:warning: Code is currently being refactored from jupyter notebook to modular code :warning:
+:warning: Code is currently being refactored :warning:

 The goal of this competition is to segment instances of microvascular structures, including capillaries, arterioles, and venules.